Jesus taught us to pray for God

 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.”
 (Matt.
 6:9-13)

 Notice: These verses don’t teach confession or thanksgiving or praise.
-While other scriptures show other facets of prayer, the Lord’s Prayer contains key petitions.
+While other scriptures show other facets of prayer, this Lord’s Prayer contains key petitions.
 We might call them prayer requests.
 Here, Jesus taught what to ask for.

 But also, he taught who to pray for.
 The second half of this prayer includes four requests.
 When we say them, we typically focus on what we’re asking for.
 But notice who we’re praying for: Give us.
 Forgive us.
 Lead us.
 Deliver us.

 That’s not a call to pray selfishly – for “us,” but not “them”; or for us versus them.
 No. “God so loved the world.”
 Coming to earth to demonstrate that, Jesus taught us to pray for people.
-We can pray with and for others who know him as Lord, and we can pray for those who don’t know him yet.

-Yet Jesus also told us to pray for someone other than us.
+Jesus also told us to pray for someone other than us.
 He said we should ask our Father in heaven: Hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.

 If, in prayer, I ask that what you desire happens or that what you’re doing succeeds, I’m praying for you.
 If I pray for the respect due to you to come to you, I’m praying for you.
 So when we pray for the Lord’s kingdom to prosper, his will to be done and his name to be honored, we’re praying for him.